JuanpiB/OST4GIS-week10/assignment/README.md

 your application attempt to resolve or grapple with?
 How does your application speak to this problem/question?

+I want to create an application to look at multiple neighborhood level data for the city of Queretaro, Mexico.

+The purpose of the application is to display vector data and display information based on multiple values.

+At the same time, one of the most important aspects of the project would be to compute an accessiblity index or value for city blocks.

+This would allow residents to find out a relative value of accesibility based on the accesibility of the rest of the blocks in the city.

 ## The data

 Geospatial applications are all about working with data.
 What datasets